-A helpful heuristic you can leverage is the following: if you have not heard about this service or you have not practiced with it, try to at least learn about and exercise if possible.
+A helpful heuristic you can leverage is the following: if you have not heard about this service or have not practiced with it, try to learn about and exercise if possible.

 Additional tip: read FAQ for such services.
-It not only helps to understand the service itself, but some of those questions are very similar to the entries in the FAQ.
+It helps to understand the service itself.
+However, some of those questions are very similar to the entries in the FAQ.

 List of AWS whitepapers worth reading

-Regarding whitepapers for this exam, I have one remark: focus more on re:Invent videos (especially deep dives into IAM, AWS Organizations, RDS, DynamoDB, Direct Connect, and VPCs).
+I have one remark about whitepapers for this exam: focus more on re:Invent videos (especially the deep dives into IAM, AWS Organizations, RDS, DynamoDB, Direct Connect, and VPCs).

 Nevertheless, there are some papers worth reading.
 Here is the list that I have read and my recommendations on how important each one is:

 - An Overview of the AWS Cloud Adoption Framework.